LLNL/Abmarl/docs/src/gridworld.rst

 :ref:`MultiGridObserver <>` may be preferable to :ref:`SingleGridObserver <>` in simulations where
 there are many overlapping agents.

 Health
 ``````

-:ref:`HealthAgents <>` track their health throughout the simulation.
-Health is always bounded
+:ref:`HealthAgents <>` track their `health` throughout the simulation. `Health` is always bounded
 between 0 and 1.
-Agents whose health falls to 0 are marked as inactive.
+Agents whose `health` falls to 0 are marked as `inactive`.
 They can be given an
-initial health, which they start with at the beginning of the episode.
+`initial health`, which they start with at the beginning of the episode.
 Otherwise,
-their health will be a random number between 0 and 1, as managed by the :ref:`HealthState <>`.
+their `health` will be a random number between 0 and 1, as managed by the :ref:`HealthState <>`.
 Consider the following setup:

 .. code-block:: python